philasan/slack-too/README.md

 # Slack Too!

-The app is deployed on Heroku at [https://slack-too.herokuapp.com/](https://slack-too.herokuapp.com/) but it's currently being hosted on a Free dyno which goes to sleep after a period of inactivity.
+The app is hosted for free on Heroku at [https://slack-too.herokuapp.com/](https://slack-too.herokuapp.com/) so the initial load time might be slow.
+Heroku Free dyno go to sleep after a period of inactivity and take about 30 sec to spin back up.

 ## Overview